libretro/libretro-database/README.md

 - [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, and TOSEC), plus various collections of metadata (Note: some may be deprecated or incomplete).
 Examples:
   - [`bbfc`](metadat/bbfc) British Board of Film Classification's ratings for age-appropriateness.
   - [`elspa`](metadat/elspa) Age-appropriateness/content ratings from the Entertainment and Leisure Software Publishers Association aka the Association for UK Interactive Entertainment ("Ukie").
+  - [`fb-neosplit`](metadat/fb-neosplit) Includes an XML database (from Logiqx's DTD ROM Management) unique to Arcade ROM scanning: it must be manually selected by the user when doing a Manual Scan, and it defines the component files within each ROM archive.
+(Also contains a typical `.dat` that treats `.zip` archives as the operative game file as is conventional for arcade emulation.)
+    - `FinalBurn Neo (ClrMame Pro XML, Arcade only).dat`
   - [`hacks`](metadat/hacks) Data for modified (or "hacked") versions of commercially released games.
 Many of these data are set by direct manual commits on the Libretro Github.
   - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent creators/programmers.
   - [`libretro-dats`](metadat/libretro-dats) Ad hoc databases for items that were/are not covered by upstream database groups.
 Currently includes fan translations of SNES games, and an additional FDS dat that mostly overlaps with other sources/dats and may be redundant.